mahmoud-almalah/laravel-api-helpers/README.md

 ## 🤝 Contributing

-Pull requests and issues are welcome.
-Make sure your code passes tests and follows the PSR-12 style guide.
+Contributions are welcome!
+Please read the [contributing guidelines](CONTRIBUTING.md) for more information.

 ---

 ## 📄 License

 The MIT License (MIT).
-See [LICENSE](LICENSE) for more information.
+See [LICENSE](LICENSE.md) for more information.
 ```